 Once your bank accounts and payment and e-commerce platforms are connected to your accounting software, your bank balance will be regularly updated.
 Individual transactions and payouts will also be regularly synchronized with your accounting in the background.

 When all the platforms you use are connected to your accounting software, the account reconciliation process becomes as smooth as possible.
 For example, if you use Synder Books, all you need to do is categorize your transactions (or you can use the Smart Rules feature for expenses and deposits) and then check your reports.

 Try a 7-day free trial for Synder Books to manage the transactions in the most convenient way or book a Demo with Synder specialists who’ll walk you through the onboarding process and answer any questions you may have about the features and the workflow in general.

 📌 Note: When reconciling, you can’t create your own transactions in the Banking Tab, as they may cause an error.
 Each transaction will be added only when it has been approved by the bank.

 That’s it!
 When you connect your bank accounts and payment gateways to your accounting software, you make sure you bring accurate data into the account reconciliation process.
 You stay in full control over your finances.
 All you have left to do is review the existing matches!

-As you can see, it’s possible to establish a simple, straightforward two-click routine for an accurate account reconciliation process.
+As you can see, it’s possible to establish a simple, straightforward two-click routine for an accurate account reconciliation process within the accounting software.
 Just try it to see for yourself!

 If you have any further questions, you’re always welcome to contact the Synder support team using the in-app chat or other ways of contacting us provided in the footer of this page.
-Try Synder for free (no credit card required) to test the magic of a simple reconciliation for yourself.
+Test the magic of a simple reconciliation for yourself.